 I will also retain my LinkedIn account for my professional growth.

 I don’t know.
 I treasure the association with the below groups.
-I need to talk to the admin and establish other means to get only the most important information from the group.
-Lets see how that unfolds for me.
+I need to talk to the admin and establish other means to get only the most essential information from the group.
+Let’s see how that unfolds for me.

-I am planning to delete all my social media accounts by June 16th 2014, 23:00 to 23:59 IST.
-This time is needed to backup the data, handover the admin responsibilities, establishing alternate login methods for the websites with facebook/google login, allowing friends to download any of their tagged pictures etc,.
+I am planning to delete all my social media accounts by June 16th, 2014, 23:00 to 23:59 IST.
+This time is needed to back up the data, handover the admin responsibilities, establishing alternate login methods for the websites with social media OAuth logins, allowing friends to download any of their tagged pictures, etc.

-I will be available via the contact form in this website.
+I will be available via the contact form on this website.
 If you know me personally, you would already have my mobile number.
-Just call me :)You are here : home > categories > self-improvement
+Just call me :)home > categories > self-improvement